 Although some jobs offer health insurance plans, these plans are not always the best for their needs.
 When available, these plans can be lacking in nurses’ coverage and are sometimes too expensive.
 If your like most of our clients the biggest annoyance of first becoming a traveling nurse is having to always sign up for new health insurance every time you arrive at a new assignment.
 Getting your own private health insurance will ensure that you’ll have permanent coverage through out the year.

 The best type of insurance plan covers the nurses, no matter what state their next job assignment is at.
 A nationwide PPO network with a large name brand such as a United Health Care PPO Network or a Cigna PPO Network is preferred for travel nurses.
+So being that travel nurses have to high of an income that they won’t qualify for any subsidies on marketplace plans.
+The best health insurance for travel nurses will always be a private health coverage that uses the United Health Care PPO Network.

 However, there are a few options when it comes to health insurance for travel nurses.
 As travel nurses, knowing what you want and what is available will help narrow down your choices.
 Here are some things to consider when choosing health insurance as a travel nurse.